USGCRP/gcis-conventions/README.md

 # GCIS Conventions

-Reposity for the collection, management, and versioning of the GCIS data management conventions.
+Repository for the collection, management, and versioning of the GCIS data management conventions.